General Vaccine Information

 As outlined in the State of Tennessee’s Vaccine Plan, the Tennessee Department of Health (TDOH), in coordination with regional health experts, has determined the manner in which the vaccine may be distributed and administered.

 The University will publicly post information about our on-campus vaccination opportunities.
 This information will be posted at the university’s COVID website as well as through UT publications such as Tennessee Today and Vol Update.
-Information regarding these opportunities will include sign-up links, and for those who do not have internet access.
+Information regarding these opportunities will include sign-up links.

 Vaccine appointments will not be available for scheduling through the SHC Appointment Line nor the SHC Patient Portal.
 Please do not contact the SHC to schedule a COVID-19 vaccine appointment.